 Consumption and investment by the government grew by 2.2% in the quarter after contracting 0.1% in the second quarter.
 The third-quarter figure was boosted by increased expenditures at the state and local levels and federal government defense spending.

-Joel Griffith, a senior fellow at Advancing American Freedom, warned that the top‑line numbers may be overly optimistic, noting that private investment shrank and that health care spending accounted for a significant share of the growth.
+Joel Griffith, a senior fellow at Advancing American Freedom, warned that the top‑line numbers may be overly optimistic.
+He noted that private investment declined and that healthcare spending accounted for a significant share of the growth.

-Mr. Trump and his fellow Republicans argue the latest data show they are cleaning up what they describe as an economic mess inherited from President Biden and Democrats.
+Mr. Trump and fellow Republicans argue that the latest data shows they are cleaning up what they describe as an economic mess inherited from President Biden and congressional Democrats.

-The White House points to core inflation falling to a five‑year low while Republicans highlight cheaper gas and egg prices as further signs of progress.
+The White House points to core inflation’s decline to a five‑year low.
+Republicans highlight cheaper gas and egg prices as further signs of progress.

-That message didn’t resonate with voters in the 2025 off‑year elections.
+That message didn’t resonate with voters in the off‑year elections in November.

-Democrats scored high‑profile wins across the country, saying the results show voters have buyer’s remorse and doubt Mr. Trump’s ability to tackle the rising cost of housing, energy, groceries and other essentials.
+Democrats scored high‑profile wins across the country.
+They said the results show that voters have buyer’s remorse and doubt Mr. Trump’s ability to tackle the rising costs of housing, energy, groceries and other essentials.

 Mr. Trump’s approval rating hit a second-term low last month, with polls showing he also lost ground on the economy.
 His approval rating has since ticked up.